MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/connected-experiences.md

 | Transform to Web Page   | [Transform your Word document into a Sway web page](https://support.office.com/article/65912b2d-8b81-41e1-ac52-c20a65ce8ecf) |
 | Translator   | [Translate text into a different language](https://support.office.com/article/287380e4-a56c-48a1-9977-f2dca89ce93f)  |

+> [!NOTE]
-\*When users are signed in with a work or school account, this connected experience is optional and is provided under the terms of the [Microsoft Services Agreement](https://www.microsoft.com/servicesagreement) and [privacy statement](https://privacy.microsoft.com/), and other terms may also apply.
+> \*When users are signed in with a work or school account, this connected experience is optional and is provided under the terms of the [Microsoft Services Agreement](https://www.microsoft.com/servicesagreement) and [privacy statement](https://privacy.microsoft.com/), and other terms may also apply.
 For more information, see [Overview of optional connected experiences in Office](optional-connected-experiences.md).
 If you're an admin, this connected experience can be managed by privacy controls for connected experiences or by the *Allow the use of additional optional connected experiences in Office* policy setting.

 ## Connected experiences that download online content